laxman-rathod/Anonymous-Message-App/README.md

 - **Message Deletion:** Users have the option to delete their own messages.
 - **Secure Authentication:** Utilizes NextAuth.js for robust user authentication.
 - **Email Notifications:** Receive notifications for new messages.
-- **Moderation Features (Future Development):** Planned implementation of features to prevent misuse and ensure a respectful environment.

 ## Technologies Used 🚀